Amrallah/XIOT/README.md

 * Your program can send continuous serial data comes from temperature sensor with 3 second rate at the same time.

 # Instructions for setting the app
-You can directly use the uploaded proteus project for simulation and the XIOT.elf file as the microcontroller program.
+You can directly use the uploaded proteus project for simulation and the XIOT.elf file as the microcontroller program or design your own simulation project following these instructions:
 * Use an ATmega16 microcontroller with 1MHZ frequency.
 * Connect PD3 to your switch as we're using external interrupt 1.
 * Connect your LED to PA7, if you want to use another port then you should edit it in Interrupt 1 ISR and in main.